-At June 30, 2014, the Company had placed \$242 million of its affiliates' securities and \$1,216 million of its affiliates' cash and cash equivalents on deposit with clearing organizations for trade facilitation purposes.
+At December 31, 2014, the Company had placed \$1,078 million of its affiliates' securities and \$1,857 million of its affiliates' cash and cash equivalents on deposit with clearing organizations for trade facilitation purposes.

-The Company transferred its Index and Point business to an affiliate in exchange for a cash capital contribution from BGUS of \$50 million, net of tax.
+On June 1, 2014, the Company transferred its Index and Point business to an affiliate in exchange for a cash capital contribution from BGUS of \$50 million, net of tax.